 K is for Kelly

 While it still has its critics, the Kelly Method has stood the test of time since its creation in the mid 1950's.
-Essentially this method takes into account both the probability of a given team or player winning and the value of the odds offered in relation to that probability - the overlay.
-This means that it suggests you bet more depending upon how great the overlay, but it also means you have to assess the probability of a given outcome with consistency.
-(Assessing probability is something we will discuss in future Blog posts).
+Essentially this method takes into account both the probability of a given team or player winning and the value of the odds offered in relation to that probability - also known as 'the overlay'.
+This means that it suggests you bet more depending upon how great the overlay is, but it also means you have to assess the probability of a given outcome with consistency.

 The overlay is calculated simply as: